Drug companies to face first opioid trial following pandemic delays

+Healthcare & PharmaceuticalsDrug companies to face first opioid trial following pandemic delays

-(Reuters) - Four drugmakers, including Johnson & Johnson and Teva Pharmaceutical Industries Ltd, will go to trial on Monday over claims they helped fuel an opioid crisis that has resulted in nearly 500,000 overdose deaths in the United States.
+Four drugmakers, including Johnson & Johnson (JNJ.N) and Teva Pharmaceutical Industries Ltd (TEVA.TA), will go to trial on Monday over claims they helped fuel an opioid crisis that has resulted in nearly 500,000 overdose deaths in the United States.

 The trial is one of several looking to hold companies accountable for the overdose and abuse crisis that are set to take place this year after the coronavirus pandemic delayed litigation, putting renewed pressure on them to enter into multi-billion dollar settlements.

-J&J, Teva Pharmaceutical Industries Ltd, Endo International PLC and Abbvie’s Allergan unit are accused by several California counties of deceptively marketing painkillers in ways that downplayed their addictive risks to boost sales.
+J&J, Teva Pharmaceutical Industries Ltd (TEVA.TA), Endo International PLC (ENDP.O) and Abbvie's (ABBV.N) Allergan unit are accused by several California counties of deceptively marketing painkillers in ways that downplayed their addictive risks to boost sales.

 If the companies are held liable by Orange County Superior Court Judge Peter Wilson following a trial conducted virtually, the counties say they should have to pay $50 billion to help foot the costs of abating the public nuisance they created plus penalties.